andyneff/gpg_agent/README.md

 While the gpg-agent uses it the one that ships with debian 8 (2.0.26), it has been tested against CentOS 5, CentOS 6, CentOS 7, Debian 7, and Debian 8, and all work without issue.

+## Generating new keys ##

+Enter a docker and make sure the appropriate gpg packages are installed

+    docker run -it --rm -v `pwd`:/key centos:7 gpg --gen-key
+    ...
+Go through the steps
+    gpg --export-secret-key '12345678!' > /key/mykey.key

+If during the gpg-key-gen, it says waiting for entropy, you CAN run haveged to get the entropy count high.
+This is **NOT** recommend for production use.
+You can start a docker `gpg_agent:entropy` to run haveged for you.
+In another window

+    docker run --rm --privileged andyneff/gpg_agent:entropy

+Ctrl+C when done